-When a Catholic baptism is conferred in an emergency situation, that is, in a non-parish facility such as a hospital or jail, ceremonies may be supplied at a later date.
-The baptism itself is to be recorded properly in the territorial parish of the hospital, jailor other facility.
-If the ceremonies are supplied at a later date (cf. 1973 Rite of Baptism for Children #31.3), a notation should be made in the margin of the baptismal entry of the territorial parish indicating the date and place the ceremonies were supplied.
+When a Catholic Baptism is conferred in an emergency situation, that is, in a non-parish facility such as a hospital or jail, a ceremony may be supplied at a later date.
+The Baptism itself is to be recorded properly in the territorial parish of the hospital, jail or other facility.
+If the ceremony is supplied at a later date (cf. 1973 Rite of Baptism for Children #31.3), a notation should be made in the margin of the baptismal entry of the territorial parish indicating the date and place the ceremony was supplied.